sbb-design-systems/sbb-angular/src/angular-core/icon/icon.md

 ### Accessibility

 Similar to an `<img>` element, an icon alone does not convey any useful information for a screen-reader user.
-The user of `<mat-icon>` must provide additional information pertaining to how the icon is used.
-Based on the use-cases described below, `mat-icon` is marked as `aria-hidden="true"` by default, but this can be overridden by adding `aria-hidden="false"` to the element.
+The user of `<sbb-icon>` must provide additional information pertaining to how the icon is used.
+Based on the use-cases described below, `sbb-icon` is marked as `aria-hidden="true"` by default, but this can be overridden by adding `aria-hidden="false"` to the element.